 Before applying for your licence, read Application & renewal procedure for the approval of non-religious premises.

-Once you have read the document and think your venue is suitable apply and pay for your licence online.
-Alternatively you can contact us on 01296 382530 or by email at email@example.com, and we'll send you an application pack and an invoice for the fee.
+When you have read the document and think your venue is suitable apply and pay for your licence online.
+Alternatively you can contact us on 01296 382530 or by email at firstname.lastname@example.org, and we'll send you an application pack and an invoice for the fee.

-Before applying for your licence, read Application & renewal procedure for the approval of religious premises.
+Prior to applying for your licence, read Application & renewal procedure for the approval of religious premises.

 Address for applications

 You can include as many rooms as you wish, but please note if you add rooms before the licence has expired you'll have to apply again and pay the full fee.

 - issue you with a receipt